MrEhDev/room-card/README.md

 4. Restart Home Assistant and add the card to your dashboard.

-### 📥 **Installation with HACS**
+### 📥 **Installation via HACS**

 1. Open HACS in your Home Assistant.
+2. Open the menu and click on `Custom repositories`.
+3. Add `https://github.com/MrEhDev/room-card`, select `Dashboard` as the type, and click add.
-2. Go to the "Frontend" section and search for `Room Card`.
+4. Now search for `Room Card` in HACS.
-3. Install the card and restart Home Assistant.
+5. Install the card, and you're all set!
-4. Add the resource automatically from HACS.

 ---